booking-service/API/README.md

 # API
-Rails API Repor for booking service backend
+Rails API repo for booking service backend

 Google Note for ideas / things to do